getgrav/grav-learn/pages/17/13.security/chapter.md

 title: Security
 taxonomy:
     category: docs
+description: This chapter details Grav's security policies, how to report security issues, and the status of current and previous reports.
 ---

-### Chapter 13

-# Security Policies

-This chapter details Grav's security policies, how to report security issues, and the status of current and previous reports.